+Figure 8-xx11—HT Control Match Specification Subfield of Classifier Type 6

 8.4.2.35 TCLAS Processing element

 The TCLAS Processing element is present in the ADDTS Request, ADDTS Response, FMS Request, DMS Request, and TFS Request frames if there are multiple TCLASs associated with the request.
-It indicates how an MSDU received from higher layers should be processed by the classifier.
+It indicates how a PDU or MSDU should be processed by the classifier.
 The TCLAS Processing element is defined in Figure 8-210 (TCLAS Processing element).